 - 1. Connector - 7.
-Remove the bulb by pushing in and turning counterclockwise. - 8.
-Install the new bulb by pushing and turning it clockwise. - 9.
+Remove the bulb by pushing it in and turning counterclockwise. - 8.
+Install the new bulb by pushing it in and turning clockwise. - 9.
 Properly reinstall the parts in the reverse order of their removal.

 NOTE: When installing right rear side panel, connect the turn signal housing connectors by matching the correct wire color and insert by hand the plastic rivets.